ionelaSabinaMacovei/ProjectPortofolio4-Babyfood/TESTING.md

 1.
 - Expected - Displays users posts on Profile page.
 - Testing - Login and go on to the Profile Page.
-- Result - Posts dosent appear on the Profile Page.
+- Actual Result - Posts dosent appear on the Profile Page.
 - Fix - Add the query set to the template context in the profile_view.

 2.
 - Expected - Displays comments.
 - Testing - Login user try to add a comment .
-- Result -  404 Error(Page not found).
+- Actual Result -  404 Error(Page not found).
 - Fix - Add the comments to the context variable before returning it.

 3.
 - Expected - Displays the modal for delete comments.
 - Testing - Login user click on the delete button .
-- Result -  Show the user the modal from delete posts.
+- Actual Result -  Show the user the modal from delete posts.
 - Fix - Set unique ids  to 'unhide' the correct modal.

 4.
 - Expected - Displays the modal for delete comments.
 - Testing - Login user click on the delete button .
-- Result -  Show the user the modal from delete posts.
+- Actual Result -  Show the user the modal from delete posts.
 - Fix - Set unique ids  to 'unhide' the correct modal.

 5.
 - Expected - Displays the web page.
 - Testing - Run the server .
-- Result
+- Actual Result
 ![Mode Error](static/extras/test/modelserror1.png)

 - Fix - Reset the database in Gitpod and in Elephantsql.